webhintio/hint/packages/parser-typescript-config/README.md

 This parser detect if a TypeScript configuration file is present in your project, checking the name of the file (i.e. `tsconfig.json`, `tsconfig.developement.json`).
-This parser just read your config file and validate the content.
+This parser detects if a config file has a valid content.

 ## Events emitted